 If at the end of the taxable year it is determined that the tax credit has not been properly calculated and the amount withheld on the dividend distribution is less than what it should have been, it is for the distributing company to pay to the SII on behalf of the shareholder and on account of the additional tax the amount of tax that has not been paid through the withholding tax mechanism.
 The amount must be reported and paid in the annual first category tax return and must be adjusted for inflation.
 The distributing company, however, may claim the amount paid from the recipient of the dividend.
 If, on the other hand, the tax withheld by the distributing company exceeds the tax due by the nonresident shareholder, the latter is entitled to claim a tax refund for the excess.
 The shareholder may also request the distributing company to add the tax withheld in excess to the SAC registry.

+For a discussion of how a substitute tax can be paid in lieu of the additional tax by the Chilean company with respect to earnings and profits accumulated through December 31, 2023, see V.B.5.d.(5)., above.

 Nonresident companies are subject to the same tax rules as resident individuals with respect to amounts withdrawn or deemed withdrawn from a Chilean entity.
 For a discussion of the amounts that are treated as withdrawals, see IX.C.3.c(1)(b), below.
 However, the surcharge or penalty tax that is applicable to nonresident shareholders is levied through a withholding tax at a rate of 45%.
 The withdrawal rules are generally applicable irrespective of the entity’s year-end results.

 The following distributions are not subject to the additional tax: